Howard Stern,Bee-otch,Dave Barber,Grand Rapids,Sirius,Matt Hanlon

 Around that time, KLQ became the originating home of "Man-Made Radio", a show starring Hunter Scott and Sean Kelly that started at sister station WKQZ/Saginaw and had great ratings there, however, KLQ listeners didn't seem to care.
 As a result, KLQ's ratings tumbled severely...
 70% as a matter of fact.
 Proving that Hanlon was an idiot for trying to kill Stern while he, on a puny 1KW peashooter, had higher ratings than Ron and Don on KLQ.

 Man-Made Radio wasn't that much better.
 First of all, Hanlon made the mistake of firing PD Mark "The Head" Feurie and replacing him with Man-Made host Hunter Scott.
 As a result, KLQ started playing less music and more talk.
-To make matters worse, popular KLQ jock Cristi Cantle was reduced to the name "Cackin' Cristi" because she would be on the air from Man-Made at 3 pm and would be on til midnight, thanks to the magic known as voicetracking. (ed's note: According to Cristi, she was live the whole time - 9 hours per night)
+To make matters worse, popular KLQ jock Cristi Cantle was reduced to the name "Cackin' Cristi" because she would be on the air from Man-Made at 3 pm and would be on til midnight.

 With Cristi and Head leaving the station, it was like The Beatles breaking up.
 Bill Walters was a victim as well just for blasting his own station at events.
 When he would talk about a part of KLQ that sucked, people applauded like crazy.

 Meanwhile, Ron and Don, complete with no ratings to show for, moved to New Orleans' KKND (ironically, another former Stern affiliate) while KLQ continued to carry their show.
 Another station in Oklahoma City carried the show, but almost immediately canceled it.
 In 2004, Ron and Don were fired from KKND and KLQ as well.
-Another new morning show search came.
+Ron and Don are back in Seattle, handling afternoons at FM talker KIRO-FM 97.3, owned by Christian broadcaster Bonneville.
+Another new morning show search came to KLQ.

 THE JUSTICE AND JIM ERA BEGINS, AND NO MORE STERN